-Britney Choy is in her eighth season at The University of New Mexico in 2020-21 and serves as the Associate Head Coach of the Lobos.
-She returns to UNM in a coaching capacity after serving as one of UNM’s decorated alums, competing as a member of the Lobo women’s golf team and even finishing as runner up in the 2009 Mountain West Championships.
+Britney Choy is in her 10th season at The University of New Mexico in 2022-23 and serves as the Associate Head Coach of the Lobos.
+She returned to UNM in a coaching capacity after serving as one of UNM’s decorated alums, competing as a member of the Lobo women’s golf team and even finishing as runner up in the 2009 Mountain West Championships.

 In the 2018-19 season, Choy helped guide the Lobos to achieve the highest GPA in the nation among all schools as the squad’s combined 3.903 GPA earned it the 2018-19 Women’s Golf Coaches Association (WGCA) All-Scholar Team Award.
 Additionally, Choy helped guide the team to a Spring 2019 GPA of 3.94 to mark a new UNM program record for the highest GPA in a single semester.